 On April 21, 2023, the Company acquired Weldmac Manufacturing Company ("Weldmac") for a purchase price of \$34.0 million, with additional contingent consideration ranging from zero to \$10 million based on achievement of earnings targets, as defined in the purchase agreement.
 The fair value of assets acquired and liabilities assumed included \$23.7 million of property and equipment, \$20.3 million of net working capital and \$10 million of contingent consideration liability, with such estimate representing the Company's best estimate of fair value of contingent consideration based on Level 3 inputs under the fair value hierarchy, as defined.
 Located in El Cajon, California, and reported in the Company's Aerospace segment, Weldmac is a designer and manufacturer of complex metal fabricated components and assemblies predominantly for the aerospace, defense and space launch end markets and historically generated \$33 million in annual revenue.
 On July 10, 2023, the Company made a cash payment of \$5.5 million as additional consideration for the purchase of Weldmac based on achievement of earnings targets, as defined in the purchase agreement.
-The remaining possible contingent consideration ranges from zero to \$4.5 million, based on achievement of 2023 earnings targets, as defined in the purchase agreement.
-The Company expects to resolve the remaining contingent consideration matter in third quarter 2024.
+As of September 30, 2024, the remaining possible contingent consideration ranged from zero to \$4.5 million, based on achievement of 2023 earnings targets.
+The calculation of 2023 earnings, as defined in the purchase agreement, was under review as of September 30, 2024.
+The Company expects to resolve the remaining contingent consideration matter in fourth quarter 2024.
+See Note 20, "Subsequent Events," for further details.